 - Low weight capacity eliminates a bit chunk of the market as many tall people are heavier due to the longer torso.

-Its Hard To Say No To
+It’s Hard To Say No To

 Overall, the Sunny Health & Fitness rowing machine is very hard to say no to when you’re on a tight budget.
 As a tall person, the 44 inch inseam capabilities are just awesome and the 8 levels of intensity prove to be quite challenging.
 It really is hard to beat for price and value.
-Just bare in mind the lower weight capacity of 250 pounds.
+Just bear in mind the lower weight capacity of 250 pounds.

 Top Rated Budget Tall Persons Rower

-So with this in mind I have been on the lookout for a decent yet affordable rowing machine suitable to taller patrons.
+So with this in mind, I have been on the lookout for a decent yet affordable rowing machine suitable to taller patrons.
 The LifeSpan RW1000 is the best one I could find that was remotely close to catering to the taller crowd at a budget price.
 How affordable?
 Check the current price on amazon here.

 The LifeSpan RW1000

-So the RW1000 uses a flywheel with magnetic brake to cause the 5 levels of smooth yet tough resistance.
-While being super quite and smooth, the motion it produces is unlike that of the Water Rower and the Concept2.
+So the RW1000 uses a flywheel with a magnetic brake to cause the 5 levels of smooth yet tough resistance.
+While being super quiet and smooth, the motion it produces is unlike that of the Water Rower and the Concept2.
 Meaning, it’s not like using a real rowing boat action.
 The resistance produced by the LifeSpan RW1000 is based on the actual resistance level.
 So whether you pull harder or softer, you will still get the same resistance.

 This translates to a maximum inseam length of 38″.
 Which is actually one inch greater than that of the Concept2.
-You may be thinking “what the, how can the monorail be shorter, yet it offers greater leg room”.
+You may be thinking “what the, how can the monorail be shorter, yet it offers greater legroom”.
 This comes down to the angled design of the LifeSpan RW1000.
 The front of the rowing machine is lower than the back where you sit.
 So you create the extra inch of inseam through the angle of the monorail.
 Which is great news for us taller people.
 Plus it adds an extra element into the workout, more of an incline.

-Of the mid range rowing machines out there, the LifeSpan RW1000 puts a lot of them to shame.
+Of the mid-range rowing machines out there, the LifeSpan RW1000 puts a lot of them to shame.
 It comes with 3 LCD displays to track all the key data while operating off a 16.5HP flywheel.
-The size is perfect for tall people, while the price is just right for anyone not wanting to go over board on their first rowing machine.
+The size is perfect for tall people, while the price is just right for anyone not wanting to go overboard on their first rowing machine.

 While I don’t think it’s nearly as good as the above models, I think it is definitely best in its class in terms of performance and features for the price you pay.
-Good brand, nice rower and great workout.
+Good brand, nice rower and a great workout.